Dynamical invariant based shortcut to equilibration in open quantum systems: Shortcut to equilibration for the damped harmonic oscillator

 \subsection{Time-dependent master equation}

-In what follows, we design a shortcut to equilibration (STE) protocol for the time-dependent damped harmonic oscillator (DHO).
+In what follows, we design an STE protocol for the time-dependent damped harmonic oscillator (DHO).
 The Hamiltonian of the bath is given by $H_{B}=\sum_{n}\hbar\omega_{n}\left(b_{n}^{\dagger}b_{n}+\frac{1}{2}\right)$ and the interaction is described in the rotating wave approximation by $H_{I}=\sum_{n}g_{n}\left(a^{\dagger}b_{n}+ab_{n}^{\dagger}\right)$, where the $g_{n}$ are constant coupling strengths between the particle and the $n$-th mode of the bath.
 By using the DI of Eq.~\eqref{invariant}, we describe the dynamics of the driven system by deriving the following Lindblad master equation in the interaction picture (see Appendix \ref{appA} for details)